Pradwin/Pradwin/README.md

 ###

-<p align="left">My name is Pradwin Sherigar and I'm a frontend Developer from Udupi,Karnataka.</p>
+<p align="left">My name is Pradwin Sherigar and I'm a Frontend Developrer, from Udupi,Karnataka</p>

 ###